Week 1: Genome Analytics

 • The value after name will be the name of your conda environment and the name you use to activate it and make the packages and software available to you for use.

-1. For our purposes, you will be using a slightly older version of Nextflow to ensure that these directions do not get out of sync.
-Create a YML file in the envs/ directory named base_env.yml and specify that you wish to install Nextflow version 24.04.2.
+1. Create a YML file in the envs/ directory named base_env.yml and specify that you wish to install nextflow version 24.04.2 and nf-test version 0.8.4.
 Remember that the value after name in the file will be the name of the conda environment created, you may name this whatever is easiest for you to remember.
 We will be using this single environment all semester.

 1. module load miniconda